 “I wasn’t quite sure where that boat was heading,” Bullard told an interviewer many years later, “but it was going to a place I had never seen before and that was good enough for me.”

 Bullard was born in Columbus, GA in 1895.
 After fleeing to Europe, Mr. Bullard settled on living in Paris, France as his for home.
 He became a boxer and enlisted in the French Foreign Legion, serving in the 170th Infantry Regiment at the start of World War I. After nursing a combat injury, he would soon enlist in the French Air Flying Service.
-It was the start of his amazing career as a fighter pilot in France.
+It was the start of his incredible career as a fighter pilot in France.
 As the United States entered the War, Mr. Bullard attempted to join the U.S. Air Service, but was rejected due to racism and not being a commission officer.
 This was despite his extensive flight combat experience.

 “The contrast between Eugene Bullard’s unrewarding years of toil and trouble early and late in life in the United States and his quarter-century of much-heralded achievement in France illustrates dramatically … the crippling disabilities imposed on the descendants of Americans of African ancestry … .”- Craig Lloyd, Author.